Britain takes step toward Brexit with repeal bill

 "A legislative transition of this scope has never before been undertaken," Adam Marshall, director general of the British Chambers of Commerce (BCC), said in a statement.

-"We will be keeping a watchful eye for the possibility of unintended consequences that lead to new burdens or compliance costs, whether particular firms, sectors or the economy as a whole."
+"We will be keeping a watchful eye for the possibility of unintended consequences that lead to new burdens or compliance costs."

 Editing by Ralph Boulton